COSD-PANDA/datasd_council_report_2017/attachments/core_inventory/definitions.md

-# Step 3 - Definitions
+# Step 3 - Dataset Attribute Definitions

 ## Data source
 What information system or database contains the data?
 Or what shared server or shared drive contains the data?
 This is automatically synced from Step 2.